microlinkhq/www/src/pages/docs/api/getting-started/data-fields.md

   - `size`: file size in bytes.
   - `size_pretty` file size in a human readable format.

-In addition, if the detected multimedia content is reproducible (such as [video](/docs/api/parameters/video) or [audio](/docs/api/parameters/audio)), the following fields will be added as well:
+Moreover, if the media content is playable (such as [video](/docs/api/parameters/video) or [audio](/docs/api/parameters/audio)), the following fields will be added as well:

   - `duration`: source duration in seconds.
   - `duration_pretty` source duration in a human readable format.

+You can customize this behavior via [meta](/docs/api/parameters/meta) and/or [data](/docs/api/parameters/data) in order to add specific data rules over the target URL.

+Additionally, Microlink gives you some HTTP information over the target URL, such as:

+  - `statusCode`: The HTTP status code associated with the url response.
+  - `headers`: The HTTP response headers associated with the url response.

+The service also returns a `status` field to represent the stage of the current transaction.
+See [format](/docs/api/basics/format) to know more.